 Overview of Our Businesses 3

 Message from the Management 5

 Financial and Non-financial Highlights 7

 Hulic's Vision and Strategy 9

 Creating Shared Value 11

 Material CSR Issues 13

 Initiatives for Material Issues - Targets and Performance 15

-Special Long-term Vision for the Environment 17
+Special Feature Initiatives for Fire-resistant Wooden Buildings 17

 CSR Promotion Systems 19

-Environmental Initiatives 20

-- Environmental Management

-- Climate Change Countermeasures

-- Building a Resource-recycling Society

-- Biodiversity/Encouraging Greening
+Environmental Initiatives - Environmental Basic Policy - Climate Change Countermeasures - Building a Resource-recycling Society - Biodiversity/Encouraging Greening 20

-Social Initiatives 28
+Social Initiatives 30

-- Initiatives for Our Customers

-- Initiatives for Our Business Partners

-- Initiatives for Our Employees

-- Initiatives in the Local Community

-- Initiatives for Our Shareholders and Investors
+Initiatives for Our Customers Initiatives for Our Business Partners Initiatives for Our Employees Initiatives in the Local Community Initiatives for Our Shareholders and Investors

-Corporate Governance 38
+Corporate Governance 42

--Corporate Governance

--Risk Management
+-Corporate Governance -Risk Management -Compliance

--Compliance

-Consolidated Financial Statements 43
+Consolidated Financial Statements 47

-External Evaluation 46
+External Evaluation 50

-Inquiries :

-Hulic Co., Ltd. Business Planning and Management Department TEL:+81-3-5623-8101 FAX:+81-3-5623-8125

-As a corporation with a social presence, we aim to practice management that is linked to our business strategy and ESG initiatives, and to contribute to the realization of a sustainable society.
+Inquiries : Hulic Co., Ltd. Business Planning and Management Department TEL:+81-3-5623-8101 FAX:+81-3-5623-8125 As a corporation with a social presence, we aim to practice management that is linked to our business strategy and ESG initiatives, and to contribute to the realization of a sustainable society.

-ESG stands for Environment, Social and Governance
+ESG stands for Environment.
+Social and Governance